philpennock/sks_spider/README.md

 [![Build Status](https://api.travis-ci.org/philpennock/sks_spider.png?branch=master)](https://travis-ci.org/philpennock/sks\_spider)

-**Unlikely to build on current Golang**

 This code-base is horrible; it was predominantly written in a weekend, porting from some very organic Python.
-At a bare minimum, this needs to be updated to not depend upon `gotgo` but instead to use `go:generate` and manage the btree-of-strings accordingly.
-The `sks-deps` dependency should be nuked.

-Generally, need some basic upkeep.
-As-is, this codebase has rotted to inedible.  **Beware!**
+Do not use this as an example of how to do things in Golang.

 Overview